jillesvangurp/kotlin4example/src/test/kotlin/com/jillesvangurp/kotlin4example/docs/intro.md

 and turn them into a markdown code block.
 We can also grab the output (optional) when it runs and can grab that.

 ## Example

-This README.md is actually created from kotlin code that runs as part of the test suite.
-You can look at the kotlin source code that generates this markdown ${mdLinkToSelf("here")}.

 Here's a Hello World example.
 I'll need to do a little documentation inception here to document how I would document this.